Tricholoma inamoenum

 Tricholoma inamoenum is a mushroom of the agaric genus Tricholoma found through the Northern Hemisphere, particularly under conifers.
-It is poisonous, and is characterized by an unpleasant odor resembling coal gas or tar.
+It is poisonous, and is characterized by an unpleasant odor resembling coal gas or tar. • Analysis of the volatile compounds emanating from fresh sporocarps using solid phase microextraction (SPME) showed the odor compounds responsible for the coal tar odor of this mushroom are 1-octen-3-ol and indole.

 Seattle's Tricholoma platyphyllum may be the same species.
 A similar species is Tricholoma sulphureum, which is found under both conifers and hardwoods.